This The Tipping Point summary looks at an intriguing book about how ideas spread like epidemics and what causes them to do so.

 Takeaway 3 – You need a sticky idea for it to tip.

-One of the primary factors in what causes something to tip is what Gladwell calls the Stickiness Factor.
+One of the primary factors that causes something to tip is what Gladwell calls the Stickiness Factor.
 An idea needs to be sticky enough for it to tip.
 What Gladwell means by this is that idea needs to be memorable enough for people to take action.

 It seems an easy enough concept to understand, but implementing it is another matter.
 All of us would like to create ideas that are sticky and memorable, but that isn’t the case.